Assassin's Creed: Television

 In November 2016, it was announced that Ubisoft and Netflix started talks regarding how to develop an Assassin's Creed series.
 In July 2017, Adi Shankar revealed he would be creating the series, which would be in the anime format.
 The series, which will feature an original story from Shankar, will share the same universe as the other media of the franchise.
+In October 2020, Netflix and Ubisoft announced that they entered an agreement to develop live-action series, animated series and anime series.

-A live-action series, an animated series, and an anime series were announced in October 2020 for Netflix.
-The live-action series would be produced by Ubisoft Film & Television for the streaming service, with Jason Altman and Danielle Kreinik as executive producers and Jeb Stuart as the writer.
+The first live-action series would be produced by Ubisoft Film & Television for the streaming service, with Jason Altman and Danielle Kreinik as executive producers and Jeb Stuart as the writer.
 In January 2023, Collider reported that Stuart was no longer involved with the series.
 By July 2025, Netflix and Ubisoft announced that Roberto Patino and David Wiener will produce the series.
+In November and December 2025, Toby Wallace, Lola Petticrew, Zachary Hart, and Laura Marcus were cast as series regulars.
+Johan Renck had been hired to direct episodes of the series.
+In January 2026, Tanzyn Crawford joined the cast as a series regular.
+The series is expected to start production in 2026 in Italy, which Deadline reported will serve as a setting for the series.

-Elements from Assassin's Creed appear as part of the 2023 animated series Captain Laserhawk: A Blood Dragon Remix.
+Elements from Assassin's Creed appear as part of the 2023 animated series Captain Laserhawk: A Blood Dragon Remix produced by Ubisoft Film & Television for Netflix.
 One of the primary protagonists, the anthropomorphic frog Bullfrog, is depicted as a member of the Order of Assassins, while the antagonistic megacorporation Eden is said to be descended from the Templar Order.

 Film

 Theatrical

-A live-action film, Assassin's Creed, set in the same universe as the video games and other media, was released on December 21, 2016.
+A live-action film, titled Assassin's Creed, set in the same universe as the video games and other media, was released on December 21, 2016.
 Development for the film began in October 2011, when Sony Pictures entered final negotiations with Ubisoft Motion Pictures to make the film.
 In July 2012, Michael Fassbender was announced to star in the film, as well as co-produce the film.
-His role was revealed in August 2015 as Callum Lynch, whose ancestor Aguilar, is an Assassin from 15th-century Spain.
+His role was revealed in August 2015 as Callum Lynch, whose ancestor, Aguilar, is an Assassin from 15th-century Spain.
 In October 2012, Ubisoft revealed the film would no longer be produced by Sony Pictures, instead co-produced with New Regency and distributed by 20th Century Fox.
 In January 2013, Michael Lesslie was hired to write the film, with Scott Frank, Adam Cooper and Bill Collage performing rewrites to the script.
 By the end of April 2014, Justin Kurzel was in talks to direct.
 Principal photography began on August 31, 2015, and ended on January 15, 2016.
 The film was poorly received by critics and performed poorly at the box office, losing an estimated $75 to $100 million and becoming one of the biggest box office bombs of 2016.